-- 1. Assess the servicer's compliance with FCRA, 15 USC 1681m, pertaining to notices required when a servicer takes adverse action with respect to any borrower on the basis of information in a consumer report. - 2.
-Assess the servicer's compliance with Regulation B, 12 CFR 1002.9, pertaining to notices required when a servicer takes adverse action relating to applications for credit, as defined in 12 CFR 1002.2(f) and (j). - 3.
-Assess compliance with Regulation B, 12 CFR 1002.12(b) pertaining to retaining records of applications for credit.
+1. Assess the servicer's compliance with FCRA, 15 USC 1681m, pertaining to notices required when a servicer takes adverse action with respect to any borrower on the basis of information in a consumer report.

+2. Assess the servicer's compliance with Regulation B, 12 CFR 1002.9, pertaining to notices required when a servicer takes adverse action relating to applications for credit, as defined in 12 CFR 1002.2(f) and (j).

+3. Assess compliance with Regulation B, 12 CFR 1002.12(b) pertaining to retaining records of applications for credit.

 As stated in the Background section above, the examination process will include assessing other risks to consumers, including potentially unfair, deceptive, or abusive acts or practices (UDAAPs) with respect to servicers' interactions with consumers.
 Please refer to the examination procedures regarding UDAAPs for information about the legal standards and the CFPB's approach to examining for UDAAPs.
 The particular facts and circumstances in a case are crucial to the determination of UDAAPs.
-To the extent the Department of Education's contracts or regulations instruct federal student loan servicers to service federal loans in a given manner, adherence to those instructions may be relevant as the Bureau reviews for risks to consumers and the prohibition against UDAAPs.
+To the extent the Department of Education's contracts or regulations instruct federal student loan servicers to service federal loans in a given manner, adherence to those and the prohibition against UDAAPs.